GSA/datagov-wptheme/README.md

 See the [plugins](plugins.md) page for a list of all the plugins used.

-###Exportables
-The `/exportables/` folder contains advanced custom fields definitions in xml format that can be imported manually via acf plugin.

 ### Deployment
 This is a standard WordPress install, so please refer to the [WordPress Docs](http://codex.wordpress.org/Installing_WordPress).
 In the near future we hope to release the configuration for installing the Data.gov WordPress using [WordPress CLI](http://wp-cli.org/).